gururajbhupal/ECE3400-Team15/Milestone3/index.md

 # Introduction
-The purpose of milestone 3 was to implement a wall following algorithm, expand our line following algorithm, as well as integrate everything from labs 1 and 2.
+The purpose of milestone 3 ...
+content on its way!